alakananda-sahoo1/MacAddressSimpleRESTInterface/README.md

 signup in https://macaddress.io and get the apikey to be used as input to generate the output.

 Usage:
+Prerequiste : Must have docker and linux OS of any latest version.
 Here having Shell script <mac_address_identifier.sh> to automate the docker image building and running process.Now run the above script.

                              ./mac_address_identifier.sh <apikey> <MAC Address>